 Personal Development & Leadership

 Girlguiding helps girls build their confidence, discover their full potential and make a positive difference in the community.
 The Guides cater to the 10-14 age group, and the Rangers are for 14-18 years.
-Girl Guides works hard to make their pricing as inclusive as possible for all members of the community.
+Girl Guides work hard to make their pricing as inclusive as possible for all members of the community.
 Visit www.girlguidingcaymanislands.ky for further information.

 The Scouts Association is a non-formal educational programme which encourages the holistic development of boys through outdoor activities.
-From the Beaver-Scout programme (6-8 years) to the Cub Scouts (8-11 years) to the Scouts (11-19 years) boys will develop vital skills and earn badges.
+From the Beaver Scout programme (6-8 years) to the Cub Scouts (8-11 years) to the Scouts (11-19 years), boys will develop vital skills and earn badges.
 Groups meet weekly.
 Call Winston on (345) 939 8813 or email: ciscouts@candw.ky for more information.

 Arts & Culture

-The National Gallery of the Cayman Islands runs the Walkers' Art Club, an after-school Art Programme for ages 5-17.
+The National Gallery of the Cayman Islands runs the Walkers' Art Club, an after school Art Programme for ages 5-17.
 The classes are sponsored by Walkers and are free to attend.
 Register online at www.nationalgallery.org.ky.

 Time to Spare